apache/arrow-rs/object_store/dev/release/README.md

 `CHANGELOG.md`, it is preferred to update the issues and their labels (e.g. add `invalid` label to exclude them from release notes)

-Merge this PR to `master` prior to the next step.
+Merge this PR to `main` prior to the next step.

 ## Prepare release candidate tarball